 Transcend the Classroom

-More than 400 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which originated at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, our largest student group, a student-run theater company that, together with Off-Off Campus, puts on 30 shows a year.
-Some groups—like Model United Nations, the national champion Debate Society, and the winningest college quizbowl team in the world—have long traditions of award winning in regional and national competitions.
+More than 450 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which originated at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, a student-run theater company that puts on 30 shows a year.
+Some groups—like Model United Nations, the national champion Debate Society, and the winningest college Quizbowl team in the world—have long traditions of award-winning in regional and national competitions.
 Students organize and run fourteen fraternities and seven sororities, clubs devoted to such varied interests as political economy and modern dance, and volunteer groups such as Alpha Phi Omega and Habitat for Humanity.
 Others spring up wherever student interests come together, such as JELLY (Jugglers Enriching Lives Like Yours) or Luigi, a club devoted to studying, developing, and designing video games.

 ACSA seeks to celebrate the unique legacies of African and Caribbean populations by forging relationships of exchange between both of these communities within the College and by sponsoring year-round cultural and political programming that engages the greater University of Chicago community.

 A University of Chicago humor newspaper that is similar in character to The Onion.